-Girls' participation in both council-sponsored product program activities and group money-earning projects is based on the following:
+Girl Scout participation in both council-sponsored product program activities and group money-earning projects is based on the following:

+• Voluntary participation.

-- Voluntary participation. - Written permission of each girl's parent or guardian. - An understanding of (and ability to explain clearly to others) why the money is needed. - An understanding that money earning should not exceed what the group needs to support its program activities. - Observance of local ordinances related to involvement of children in money-earning activities as well as health and safety laws. - Vigilance in protecting the personal safety of each girl. - Arrangements for safeguarding the money.
+- Permission from each member's parent or guardian. - An understanding of (and ability to explain clearly to others) why the money is needed. - An understanding that money earning should not exceed what the group needs to support its program activities. - Observance of local ordinances related to involvement of children in money-earning activities as well as health and safety laws. - Vigilance in protecting the personal safety of each member. - Arrangements for safeguarding the money.